oracle-livelabs/database/datapump-x-platform-migration/00-introduction/introduction.md

 ## Transportable Tablespaces using XTTS Scripts Workshop

 You can use the transportable tablespace method to upgrade a database from an Oracle Database 11g Release 2 (11.2.0.3) or later to Oracle Database 23c.
-Although the XTTS scripts are able to migrate __cross-platform and cross-endianness__ this lab will use a single Linux machine as source and target platform.
+Although the XTTS scripts can migrate __cross-platform and cross-endianness__ this lab will use a single Linux machine as source and target platform.
 The source database (11.2.0.4) will be migrated directly into a 21c PDB.